-Why is it that parents only take their family skiing in snow-deprived December or jaw-clenching cold January?
-Families pay premiums for Christmas and New Year’s ski vacations, when snow can be thin and crowds thick.
-But come spring, when deep snow Pack, high sun and the best conditions prevail, a ski trip is the last thing on a family’s agenda.
+Why do parents take their family skiing in snow-deprived December or jaw-clenching cold January?
+Thye pay premiums for Christmas and Februarys ski vacations, when snow can be thin and crowds thick.
+But come spring, when deep snow pack, high sun and the best conditions prevail, a ski trip is the last thing on a family’s agenda.

 Springtime is the best time to get your kids on skis, call it March gladness not New Year’s madness.
 Switching to summer sports just because the calendar and the retail stores say its “spring” is short sighted and a disservice to your little downhillers.